How to Wrap Presents Japanese Style

 Using these Japanese gift wrapping techniques, either modern style or using a traditional Japanese style of gift wrapping, it will give your presents a real edge and is guaranteed to impress your loved ones.
 However, it takes time and if you have a lot of gifts to wrap, it can turn into a monumental task.

 At The Japanese Shop, we offer a free Japanese style gift-wrapping service to make your life that little bit easier.
-Simply select this option from the drop-down menu before you place your order and your gift will arrive perfectly wrapped and ready to give!
+Simply select this option from the drop-down menu before you place your order and your Japanese gift will arrive perfectly wrapped and ready to give!
 If you need a little gift inspiration this Christmas, just take a look at our Christmas gifts page or our blog on Japanese Christmas Gift Ideas and Inspiration.
 Also, don’t forget about those special little stocking fillers!